- Academies Programme update (xlsm format, 193Kb) - updated April 2023

 - The role of Regional Schools Commissioners

-- Essential School Maintenance – a guide for schools EFA guidance published Jan 2016
+- Good estate management – a guide for schools DfE guidance published April 2018 (updated March 2019)

-- New TUPE guidance has been published by the Advisory, Concilliation and Arbitration Service (ACAS) - which aims to support employers dealing with TUPE law, including advice on when TUPE applies and how to correctly approach process and information requirements - June 2014.
+- TUPE guidance has been published by the Advisory, Concilliation and Arbitration Service (ACAS) - which aims to support employers dealing with TUPE law, including advice on when TUPE applies and how to correctly approach process and information requirements - June 2014.
+Although this information is dated June 2014 it is currently still relevant as of August 2020

 - Browne Jacobson guidance for senior leaders considering whether to form or join federations or multi academy trusts